About EuroSafe Imaging

 EuroSafe Imaging was officially launched at the European Congress of Radiology in March 2014.
 EuroSafe Imaging events at ECR 2014 included a dedicated session and poster exhibition.
-All the EuroSafe Imaging posters exhibited at ECR 2014 are available in the eurosafeimaging.org poster section.
+All the EuroSafe Imaging posters exhibited at ECR 2014 and beyond are available in the eurosafeimaging.org poster section.

 Video Introduction to EuroSafe Imaging

 To capture the reasons for launching EuroSafe Imaging and its expected impact, the ESR has produced a video about EuroSafe Imaging that highlights the comprehensive approach of the campaign, with interviewees representing radiology, radiography, medical physics and international organisations.

 Check out this video to find out why it is important to communicate the various components of radiation protection to a wider audience, how EuroSafe Imaging can contribute to creating a new patient safety paradigm, and why this is just the right time for this initiative!